Motives and GoalsBy Ayelet Fishbach and Maferima Touré-Tillery

 In addition to two phases in goal pursuit, research also distinguishes between two distinct self-regulatory orientations (or perceptions of effectiveness) in pursuing a goal: prevention and promotion.
 A prevention focus emphasizes safety, responsibility, and security needs, and views goals as “oughts.”
 That is, for those who are prevention-oriented, a goal is viewed as something they should be doing, and they tend to focus on avoiding potential problems (e.g., exercising to avoid health threats).
 This self-regulatory focus leads to a vigilant strategy aimed at avoiding losses (the presence of negatives) and approaching non-losses (the absence of negatives).
 On the other hand, a promotion focus views goals as “ideals,” and emphasizes hopes, accomplishments, and advancement needs.
-Here, people view their goals as something they want to do that will bring them added pleasure (e.g., exercising because being healthy allows them to do more activities).
+Here, people view their goals as something they want to do that will bring them added pleasure (e.g., rock climbing because it is enjoyable to be in nature and to feel a sense of accomplishment).
 This type of orientation leads to the adoption of an eager strategy concerned with approaching gains (the presence of positives) and avoiding non-gains (the absence of positives).

 To compare these two strategies, consider the goal of saving money.
 Prevention-focused people will save money because they believe it’s what they should be doing (an ought), and because they’re concerned about not having any money (avoiding a harm).
 Promotion-focused people, on the other hand, will save money because they want to have extra funds (a desire) so they can do new and fun activities (attaining an advancement).
 Although these two strategies result in very similar behaviors, emphasizing potential losses will motivate individuals with a prevention focus, whereas emphasizing potential gains will motivate individuals with a promotion focus.
 And these orientations—responding better to either a prevention or promotion focus— differ across individuals (chronic regulatory focus) and situations (momentary regulatory focus; Higgins, 1997).